emcfarlane/laze/README.md

 Therefore we can use the host as the default and override to the platform with query parameters.
 Avoiding the need to specify build flags on every invocation.

+TODO: Commands should be able to depend on any type of action.
+This would allow an action to depend on an action of a different type.
+Like a container push depending on all tests passing.

 ### Label Protocols